Tampere-University-Urban-Physics/fundamentals-of-gis/Content/1_Crashcourse_exercise.md

 ---

 ### 2.2 Creating a map output in QGIS
 The last phase of this practical will concentrate on creating a map output.
-In this case, we want a choropleth map of small areas, symbolised according to the number of boardings. **Hint** Think about what layers are important to communicate the result, and what layers you no longer need.
+In this case, we want a choropleth map of small areas, symbolised according to the number of boardings per unit area. **Hint** Think about what layers are important to communicate the result, and what layers you no longer need.
 A good map only contains the information required.
+Hide layers that show unnecessary information by unticking them in the layers window.

 ![enter image description here](https://raw.githubusercontent.com/Tampere-University-Urban-Physics/fundamentals-of-gis/master/Assets/1_CrashCourse_Exercise/1_CrashCouse_exercise_layout.png)